About the Book:

 Books to Benefit publishes collectible special edition books to raise funds for non-profits, charities, and foundations.

-• Signed & Traycased Deluxe Hardcover Lettered Edition:
+• Signed & Traycased Deluxe Hardcover Limited Edition:

-Limited to a one-time printing of only 26 hand-lettered copies signed by Stewart O'Nan, printed on a high quality acid free paper stock and featuring a hand-bound "three piece" binding with a special Japanese book cloth and a fine leather, two-color printing throughout the book, a sewn-in ribbon page marker, illustrated endpapers, housed in a deluxe hand-made custom Maple slipcase, and featuring a baseball card signed by a Red Sox player ($750)
+Limited to a one-time printing of only 350 hand-numbered copies personally signed by Stewart O'Nan, printed on a high quality acid free paper stock and featuring a fine Smyth-sewn binding, two-color printing throughout the book, a sewn-in ribbon page marker, illustrated endpapers, and housed in a custom deluxe traycase featuring two-color hot foil stamping ($225)

 "Of all the books that will examine the Boston Red Sox's stunning come-from-behind 2004 ALCS win over the Yankees and subsequent World Series victory, none will have this book's warmth, personality or depth...
 But King and O'Nan are, admittedly, more eloquent than average baseball fans (or average sportswriters, for that matter), and their book will provide Red Sox readers an opportunity to relive every nail-biting moment of a memorable season. "